-Definition of self-production and -consumption: The properties of electricity production which are used to differentiate self-production from other/large scale production.
-The definitions vary between the Nordic countries and specify which installations that are subject to specific regulations or support schemes for self-production and -consumption.
+Definition of distributed production and self-consumption: The properties of electricity production which are used to differentiate distributed production from other/large scale production.
+The definitions vary between the Nordic countries and specify which installations that are subject to specific regulations or support schemes for distributed production and self-consumption.